francesco-fortunato/miRVAna/README.md

 7. Open your web browser and go to [localhost:11765](http://localhost:11765) to access the miRVAna dashboard.
    Utilize the interactive sliders and graphs to explore gene expression data and identify differentially expressed genes.

 P.S.
-Example one and two are so big for heatmap, use example three for a smooth experience.
+Examples one and two are so big for the heatmap, use example three for a smooth experience.
 Enjoy :)
 ---

 ## Usage